UNESCO Sites in Central Asia

 The Historic Centre of Shahrisabz (Shakhrisyabz), located on the Silk Roads in southern Uzbekistan, is over 2000 years old and was the cultural and political centre of the Kesh region (Former name of Shahrisabz was Kesh) in the 14th and 15th century.
 It contains a collection of exceptional monuments and ancient quarters which bear witness to the city’s secular development, particularly to the period of its apogee, under the rule of Amir Temur (Timur or Tamerlane) and the Temurids, in the 15th-16th century.

-Despite the inroads of time, the remaining vestiges are still impressive in the harmony and strength of styles, an enriching addition to the architectural heritage of Central Asia and the Islamic world1.
-However, it’s worth noting that in 2016, the site was included in the list of World Heritage Sites in danger due to the destruction of a large part of its historic centre3.
+Other buildings of the historical center include the covered Chor-su bazaar that was built at the cross-roads of two main streets, in the form of an octagon with a central cupola.
+Despite the inroads of time, the remaining vestiges are still impressive in the harmony and strength of styles, an enriching addition to the architectural heritage of Central Asia and the Islamic world.
+However, it’s worth noting that in 2016, the Shahrisabz site was included in the list of World Heritage Sites in danger due to the destruction of a large part of its historic centre.

 Ichan Kala of Khiva